prescottbreeden/SASS-create-project-script/README.md

 # SASS-create-project-script
-SASS automated create and destroy project script
+SASS automated create and destroy project script to reduce the time it takes to modularize sass files manually.

 ## Folders & Files Created:
 - index.html